Abortion in New Zealand

-Abortion in New Zealand is legal within the framework of the Abortion Legislation Act 2020, which permits the termination of pregnancy after 20 weeks in rare circumstances. and removed abortion from the Crimes Act 1961.
-After 20 weeks, abortion is permitted only if a health practitioner deems it "clinically appropriate" and consults at least one other health practitioner.
+Abortion in New Zealand is available within the framework of the Abortion Legislation Act 2020, which entirely eliminated the criminal status of abortion and allows termination on request during the first 20 weeks of pregnancy.
+After 20 weeks, abortion is permitted only if a health practitioner deems it "clinically appropriate", and consults at least one other health practitioner.
+However, the law does not specify what the conditions are which constitute "clinically appropriate", and there are no criminal penalties.
 Abortion is illegal only if a person who is not a licensed health practitioner procures or performs it.

+Before 2020, abortion in New Zealand was heavily restricted and criminalised under the Crimes Act 1961, with some changes occurring in 1977 and 1978 to allow abortions under specific circumstances, although subsequent High Court and Court of Appeal decisions liberalised abortion access within that context, particularly Wall v Livingston in 1982.
 In March 2022, New Zealand implemented explicit "safe access zones" by legislation around abortion clinics and/or hospitals.

 Current legislation

-Abortion in New Zealand is regulated by four laws: the Abortion Legislation Act 2020, the Contraception, Sterilisation, and Abortion Act 1977 (CS&A Act 1977), the Health Practitioners Competence Assurance Act 2003, and Section 38 of the Care of Child Act 2004.
+Abortion in New Zealand is regulated by four laws: the Abortion Legislation Act 2020, the Contraception, Sterilisation, and Abortion Act 1977 (CS&A Act 1977), the Health Practitioners Competence Assurance Act 2003, and Section 38 of the Care of Children Act 2004.
 A woman who is not more than 20 weeks pregnant may seek abortion from a health practitioner.
 A woman seeking an abortion past 20 weeks must obtain approval from a health practitioner, who decides whether the procedure is "clinically appropriate" and consults with at least one other qualified practitioner.
 Prior to 24 March 2020, women in New Zealand could only seek an abortion after consulting two health practitioners.